 • 350th Human Resources Company, 7th Sustainment Brigade

 As the Tier 1A Platoon Leader (deployed), 5th Platoon, 111th Company, First Lieutenant Wallace provided postal operations and networking services to over 16,000 customers at 4 geographically separated locations throughout Southern Iraq.
-During his tenure, CPT Wallace enhanced Service Member morale 50% by single-handedly generating statements of work and coordinating authority approvals and contract construction to establish a post office at Basrah Air Station (the largest detainee transport center) and a $400K 5-phased expansion for Camp Bucca (the largest detainee prison).
-First Lieutenant Wallace distinguishably interacted daily with senior grade officers, coalition forces, contractors, and Civilians; therefore, when tasked to expand his AoR to support Marine’s in Al Assad, Soldiers at FOB Kalsu, and establish a satellite post office for Civilians at Iskandariyah; he coordinated directly will KBR Inc. for full command and authority over eight contractors and solicited assistance from resident commands at each location to fill holiday support gaps.
+During his tenure, 1LT Wallace enhanced Service Member morale 50% by single-handedly generating statements of work and coordinating authority approvals and contract construction to establish a post office at Basrah Air Station (the largest detainee transport center) and a $400K 5-phased expansion for Camp Bucca (the largest detainee prison).
+1LT Wallace distinguishably interacted daily with senior grade officers, coalition forces, contractors, and Civilians; therefore, when tasked to expand his area of responsibility to support Marine’s in Al Assad, Soldiers at FOB Kalsu, and establish a satellite post office for Civilians at Iskandariyah; he coordinated directly will KBR Inc. for full command and authority over eight contractors and solicited assistance from resident commands at each location to fill holiday support gaps.

 Dates Served: 2006-2007